-Two-color functionality also means you can go nuts color coordinating the edge and fill of your overlay.
+Two-color functionality also means you can go nuts color coordinating the edge and fill of your graphic.
 Want to give that chartreuse triangle some cobalt trim?
 Just pick your poison from our color palette.
 If you have a more specific color in mind, select from anywhere in your image with the dropper tool, or input your hex code of choice.

 Here it is in action: